 The vast majority of touring bikes have triples... three chainrings.
 I wish I could find the good article I read which critiques the average triple.
-In short, it said many triples have three lousy chainrings: the lowest one doesn't go low enough, the middle one is unneeded because it offers nothing new, and the highest goes too high (unless you're a pretty strong biker).
+In short, it said many triples have three lousy chainrings: the lowest one doesn't go low enough, the middle one is unneeded because it offers nothing new, and the highest goes too high.

 Ideally, touring bikes would come with just a single chainring.
 Shifting would be much simpler... just move one lever one step to get to the next gear.
 But we're not there quite yet... we'll need an affordable 10-50 cassette to give a good range (18-100 gear inches, for you bike-math geeks).
 And frankly, we may never get there for touring bikes... you'd need at least a 12-speed cassette so that your gears aren't too far apart, but a 9- or 10-speed is the sweet spot for touring today.

 A double is the perfect compromise; think of it as a single, but with an extra chainring for uphills.
 For flat land, down hills, and even slight uphills, simply stay in the bigger chainring.
 For uphills, including hills that level off for a bit and then continue up, stay in the smaller chainring.

 The advantages of a double over a triple are:

 It's simpler and less intimidating for a new biker:

 No more hunting for the middle chainring; with a double, the shift lever is either up or down.